+The average premises liability verdict is $643,099, according to Jury Verdict Research’s review of premises lawsuits around the country.
 The median verdict in these cases is $98,160.
 Claims against recreational facilities were higher.
 The average verdict is $1,007,704 and the median verdict is $125,000.
-JVR defines these cases as a lawsuit which is brought against an individual, business, landlord or organization responsible for the maintenance and safety of a property or structure.
+JVR defines these cases as a lawsuit that is brought against an individual, business, landlord, or organization responsible for the maintenance and safety of a property or structure.

-When possible, I try to include average and median data.
-Average verdict data includes large often uncollectable verdicts that tend to distort the reality.
+When possible, I try to include the average and median data.
+Average verdict data includes large, often uncollectable verdicts that distort the reality.
 While both the silly case that never should have been filed and the $58,000,000 verdict don’t really apply to the valuation of your case, the former distorts the result more than the latter.

 Most lawyers who handle premises cases regularly handle only serious injury or death cases.
-Clearly, the bar in terms of the severity of injury required for a good lawyer to accept the case is higher in these cases than in auto accident cases where, generally speaking, the path to proving liability is more clear and certain.
+The bar in terms of the severity of injury required for a good lawyer to accept the case is higher in these cases than in auto accident cases where the path to proving liability is more clear and certain.

 Most Common Premise Liability Lawsuits